-Graph 9 illustrates the percentage of all crashes in the City of Ryde, Sydney region and NSW according to contributing factors in 2009.
-NSW has the highest percentage of crashes with speed involvement, with 16.5% involving speed.
-Speed is also the highest contributing factor for Sydney and City of Ryde with 10% each.
-Speed as a contributing factor has significantly increased for the City of Ryde from last year, with an increase of 3%.
+Graph 9 illustrates the percentage of all crashes in the City of Ryde, Sydney region and NSW according to contributing factors in 2010.
+NSW has the highest percentage of crashes with speed involvement, with 17% involving speed.
+Speed is also the highest contributing factor for Sydney and City of Ryde with 10% and 9% respectively.
+However, speeding as a contributing factor has decreased by 1% for the City of Ryde from 2009.
 Fatigue related crashes have reduced from the peak last year.
-Alcohol related crashes have remained stable.
+Alcohol related crashes have also decreased significantly from 2.5% in 2009 to 1.8% in 2010.

-Graph 9: Crash percentage and contributing factors between City of Ryde, Sydney region and NSW in 2009
+Graph 9: Crash percentage and contributing factors between City of Ryde, Sydney region and NSW in 2010

 3b.
-Comparisons within the City of Ryde 2002-2008 - crashes
+Comparisons within the City of Ryde 2002-2010 - crashes

-Graph 10 looks at the number of crashes with contributing factors between 2002 and 2009 in the City of Ryde and shows the difference between the number of speed, fatigue and alcohol crashes.
-The most noteworthy change in 2009 was speed related crashes rising significantly.
-Despite this spike, speed has decreased steadily from 2006 as a contributing factor.
-Fatigue has dropped by 9 crashes and is now on average over the past 10 years.
-Alcohol related crashes have remained stable since 2004.
+Graph 10 looks at the number of crashes with contributing factors between 2002 and 2010 in the City of Ryde and shows the difference between the number of speed, fatigue and alcohol crashes.
+The most noteworthy change in 2010 was speed related crashes have decreased significantly by 11% in 2010.
+Alcohol & fatigue have also decreased by 6% and fatigue related crashes by 8% in 2010.
+The long term trend of all contributing factors is down.

-Graph 10: Number of all crashes according to contributing factors in the City of Ryde 2002-2009
+Graph 10: Number of all crashes according to contributing factors in the City of Ryde 2002-2010

 3c.
-Comparisons within the City of Ryde 2002-2009 - casualties
+Comparisons within the City of Ryde 2002-2010 - casualties